python-sge/sge/doc/common/pong.rst

 - :attr:`down_key` will indicate the key that moves the paddle down.
 We will set it to ``"s"`` for player 1, or ``"down"`` for player 2.

-- :attr:`x` is an attribute inherited from :class:`sge.StellarClass`
+- :attr:`x` is an attribute inherited from :class:`sge.Object` which
-  which indicates the horizontal position of the object.
-We will set this based on a constant we will define (technically just a variable, since Python doesn't support constants) called :const:`PADDLE_XOFFSET`: ``PADDLE_XOFFSET`` for player 1, or ``sge.game.width - PADDLE_XOFFSET`` for player 2.
-We will define :const:`PADDLE_XOFFSET` near the top of our code file, beneath imports, as ``32``.
+  indicates the horizontal position of the object.
+We will set this based on a constant we will define (technically just a variable, since Python doesn't support constants) called :const:`PADDLE_XOFFSET`:
+  ``PADDLE_XOFFSET`` for player 1, or
+  ``sge.game.width - PADDLE_XOFFSET`` for player 2.
+We will define
+  :const:`PADDLE_XOFFSET` near the top of our code file, beneath imports, as ``32``.